Create video ads with AdWords for video

 - Tell your story.
 You’re the expert of your business.
 Share your expertise with the world.
 Be personal.
 Put the camera on yourself and explain how your product or service can benefit your audience.
 Get inspired by AdWords for video success stories.

 - Reach just the right audience.
 Every month, more than one billion people visit YouTube and watch over six billion hours of YouTube videos.
 With AdWords for video, you pay only when people interested in your business choose to view your ads.
-Target your customers by topic, by keywords, or by demographics like 'women under 35.'
+Reach your customers by topic, by keywords, or by demographics like 'women under 35.'

 - Measure your success.
 Figure out if you're reaching the right audience.
 Check your AdWords account to track views, clicks, costs, and budget details.
 Then visit the Analytics tab in your YouTube account to learn more about your viewers.
 For example, you can tell which videos your customers are watching and for how long.